corda/corda/docs/source/aws-vm-explore.rst

 **STEP 4: Download and set up your Corda node**

-Now your AWS environment is configured you can switch to the Testnet web application and click on the copy to clipboard button to get a one time installation script:
+Now your AWS environment is configured you can switch back to the Testnet web application and click on the copy to clipboard button to get a one time installation script.
+(If you have not already set up your account on Testnet then please visit https://testnet.corda.network and sign up.)

 .. image:: resources/testnet-platform.png